Marlins club four homers to beat Phillies | Sports-Games

 The Phillies left the bases loaded in three separate innings and stranded 14 runners.
 Phillies starter Vince Velasquez labored through three innings as he allowed three hits and four runs while throwing 60 pitches, 36 for strikes.
 Cole Irvin (0-1) took the loss in relief.

 Harper launched a three-run home run into the seats in right field for a quick 3-0 lead in the first inning.
 Jay Bruce later added an RBI triple, scoring Jean Segura from first for a 4-0 advantage.
-Aguilar responded with a solo homer in the second to close Miami within 4-1.
+Aguilar responded with a solo homer in the second inning to close Miami within 4-1.
 It was Aguilar's second homer of the series.
-Rojas stayed red hot and added a three-run homer off Velasquez to tie the game at 4.
+Rojas stayed red hot and added a three-run homer in the second inning off Velasquez to tie the game at 4.

 Anderson smashed a three-run homer to right against Reggie McClain in the fifth for a 9-5 Miami advantage.
 In the sixth, Dickerson laced a solo homer to right against Nick Pivetta for a 10-5 Miami lead.